Washington Bear Hunting Guides & Outfitters

 Washington is a bear hunter's paradise with one of the highest black bear populations in the lower 48.
 Bearpaw Outfitters offer spot and stalk fall bear hunts in northeastern Washington utilizing natural food sources and decades of local bear habit knowledge to increase your odds of success.
 Two bear licenses can be purchased over the counter and because half the bear are off-color, you can hunt for two bear of different colors on the same trip.
 Spring Bear Hunts are also offered in Idaho.

-Hundreds of successful hunts confirm that Bearpaw Outfitters are one of the most experienced and successful bear hunting outfitters.
+With hundreds of successful hunts Bearpaw Outfitters are one of the most experienced and successful bear hunting outfitters.
 The Denney family has been hunting bear in northeast Washington for over 80 years and Bearpaw Outfitters have an A+ Rating at the Better Business Bureau.

 Bearpaw Outfitters are located in northeast corner of Washington, close to Idaho and British Columbia, Canada.
 This is fantastic bear country and best of all you don't have the hassle of trying to cross the canadian border with rifles like you would have to do for a canadian bear hunt.